 Well, well, well!
-Come here lookin for the spiciness, eh!
+Come here looking for the spiciness, eh!
 Yeah, we understand, and that’s why ProductX has brought something fascinating to your shop!
 A plugin full of customization, including a cart page.
 So let’s discuss what’s appealing in the free shipping section!

 First things first is the progress bar.
 Which you won’t find on the default WooCommerce cart page.
 This is a massive issue for both sellers and buyers.
 Sellers cannot correctly showcase their Free Shipping progress, and buyers can’t see their progress of getting a Free Shipping on their purchase, which is a massive disadvantage.